MakeSenseTechnology/u-blox_GNSS_Arduino_Library/README.md

 1. Please uninstall the original SparkFun u-blox Arduino GNSS Library in Arduino IDE.
 2. Clone this repo into the Arduino/Libraries folder.
+3. Navigate to the `NAV2_extension` branch.
-3. The library can then be used as before
+4. The library can then be used as before
-4. **Don't forget to Fetch regularly!**
+5. **Don't forget to Fetch regularly!**

 # SparkFun u-blox Arduino GNSS Library